Squeezing Light Out of Dark in Montgomery, Alabama

 Then in March of this year, everyone from The New York Times to Architectural Digest wrote about the EJI's museum and memorial openings.
 It was time for our trip to Montgomery.
 So we planned a trip the following month and began making plans to visit the deep South.

 After visiting the EJI's museum and memorial in Montgomery, I’m convinced that if more Americans visit, we’ll at least be able to start having open conversations with each other about bias, race and our shared history as Americans.
-Simply put, nothing compares to visiting the city where slavery, segregation and racism started, and learning about it firsthand.
+Simply put, nothing compares to visiting a city where the history is rife with slavery, segregation and racism, and learning about it firsthand.
 Thankfully, EJI has done an amazing job of preserving this history in a way that is so visceral, I left a different person.

 The history of racism in this country needs to be confronted.
 We have to face the truth of what happened: Our country kidnapped Africans from their home countries, separated them from their families and forced them into slavery.
 If we can't face this, we're never going to understand the larger system that's at play: Slavery, then Jim Crow (state-mandated segregation of public schools, public places, and public transportation, restrooms, restaurants, and drinking fountains) followed by Brown vs. Board of Education (the Supreme Court case which eventually declared school segregation to be unconstitutional), and present-day incarceration through the prison system, police brutality and not holding officers accountable for killing unarmed young people of color.